Digital Transformation: How the C-Suite Can Seize the Opportunity

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Colin Redbond, the Global SVP for Product and Strategy at SS&C Blue Prism, explains how the C-suite can unlock the opportunities available via digital transformation initiatives.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Colin Redbond, the Global SVP for Product and Strategy at SS&C Blue Prism, explains how the C-suite can unlock the opportunities available via digital transformation initiatives.

 American scholar Warren Bennis said leadership is the capacity to translate vision into reality.
 For companies hoping to scale with an automation-first culture, their C-suite needs to be all in.
 Although 70 percent of organizations have at least piloted automation technologies in one or more business areas, less than 20 percent have scaled automation technologies across multiple parts of the organization.

 According to a McKinsey survey, many business leaders don’t know what their role in the digital transformation journey should be.
 This is a critical problem for organizations in an age where the productivity, convenience, and consumer and employee experience afforded by digitalization are expected.

 Organizations falling behind on digitalization need to understand internal opportunities for automation, build the right work culture, and instill the stewardship of an engaging leader to drive transformation.
 Leadership is essential to success.
 As Forrester put it, CEOs are the “chief champions” for digital transformation.
 Companies should focus on cultivating the support of all stakeholders, starting at the top.